 According to Wikipedia, notaphily " is the study and collection of paper currency, and banknotes.
 A notaphilist is a collector of banknotes or paper money, particularly as a hobby."
 That is why I named this site Notaphilyc Culture (just adding a "c" to notaphily).
 I have had a few complaints for manhandling the English language but perhaps that's why I did it (so you would remember)!

-It might look odd (rather than "notaphylic") but we collectors are an odd bunch!
+It may look odd (rather than "notaphylic") but we collectors are an odd bunch!

 Each TPG designates a note that has its original properties using its own unique terms.
 Banknote Certification Services (BCS) uses "Original" to designate a note that is perfectly unmolested from VF25 to UNC.
 For Paper Money Guarantee (PMG) the "Exceptional Paper Quality" designation or EPQ for short distinguishes perfect original notes from notes with issues.
 Today, few TPG-ers designate why a note loses its original or EPQ designation.
 Older PMG certified notes used "NET" for notes which appeared better than their grade.
 BCS may, or may not, list the detractions on the back of their holders.
 For PCGS it is PPQ (or Perfect Paper Quality).
 Aim for Q or original notes!

-Some printers add an extra symbol or text to designate special events/historical anniversaries, etc. Banknotes from the Philippines have many examples of overprints (stamp or printing on an original design) which commemorate many historic occasions for that country.
+Some printers add an extra symbol or text to designate special events/historical anniversaries, etc. Banknotes from the Philippines have had many examples of overprints (stamp or printing on an original design) which commemorated several historic milestones.
 Check out the Philippines P-203 a 200 Peso note celebrating the Central Bank's 60th anniversary.

 Check out this CCF Thread on Overprints to see some examples!

 Most banknotes are made out of a cotton-linen substrate which collectors call "paper money."
-They are the cheapest substrate but they are also the target of forgers & more actively counterfeited (targeted) than polymer.
-Several security features are embedded in paper money such as foil strips & watermarks to deter forgers.
-Check out Crane for a deeper look at one leading company that produces the security paper used for BEP notes
+Paper is a cheaper substrate than polymer.
+It is also the target of forgers & is far more actively counterfeited (targeted) than polymer.
+Several security features are embedded in the paper substrate such as foil strips & watermarks to deter forgers.
+Check out Crane for a deeper look at one leading company that produces the security paper used for BEP notes.

 The plate number represents the plate used in printing a BEP run of notes.
 Plate numbers are tiny numbers (like position numbers) but are in a different place on the note & are completely unrelated to position numbers!
 (Do not confuse the two!)
 Collectors look to the back plate number for "Mules" (old unexpected plates used to finish a large run) & as such, plate # can affect the BV of a BEP issued banknote!

-A polymer banknote has a plastic substrate (material) rather than the typical cotton-linen blended substrate of a typical paper note.
-Australia* was the first nation to switch to the full use of polymer banknotes & many nations have since followed suite.
+A polymer banknote has a plastic substrate (material) rather than the typical cotton-linen substrate of a typical paper note.
+Australia* was the first nation to switch to the full use of polymer for all of its denominations exclusively & many nations have followed suite.
 The main reasons countries have chosen polymer over traditional cotton-linen are twofold: longevity & security.
 Plastic notes do not wear out as quickly & they function well in humid climates.
-Most polymers have far more security features & are extremely difficult (if not impossible) to counterfeit.
+Most polymers have far more security features & are extremely difficult (if not impossible) to copy effectively.
 Check out Kurz Banknotes for a deeper look at one leading company that produces the security features used in today's polymer banknotes.

 *While it is true that isle of Man, Haiti & Costa Rica used a hybrid substrate called Tyvek in the 1970's, I only consider the Reserve Bank of Australia's 1988 Commemorative $10.00 (P-49) the first successful use of polymer (see below).
 The note's design did not wear off in circulation & the RBA considered P-49 an unparalleled success.
 It then switched all of its denominations to the same polymer substrate used in most of today's notes.